 – Positioning yourself as an individual and an expert who is useful to have around?

 – Or positioning the product against the competition?

 I believe you should focus on positioning yourself and your team.
 That’s really where it starts.
 Start with building a relationship.
 People want to buy from people they know, like and trust.
-They really don’t care what you sell if I don’t know who you are, or know that you care about me, my goals and what I want to accomplish.
+They really don’t care what you sell if they don’t know who you are, or know that you care about them, their goals and what they want to accomplish.
 Build relationships, show you understand and care, and add value.

 How do we go about positioning ourselves before we have that first meeting to start developing this know–like–and–trust relationship?

 One of the problems that we have right now is that the world is so small, yet sooo big.
 We, as salespeople and business owners, make the mistake of assuming that everyone knows who we are and what results our product can produce.
 Unfortunately, unless you work for a company like Google or Amazon, most of the people you are calling have no idea who you are.
 That means, in order to position ourselves, we need to start by building awareness.
 Building your personal brand and the company brand is an important part of getting information out there to build awareness.
 But, as an individual, building your own brand is absolutely critical.
 What I see is that many salespeople and business owners are not taking full advantage of the power of building their own personal brand.

 Building your personal brand as an expert in your industry requires you to stay on top of industry news and share that news.
 Stay on top of what’s happening in your company so you know how to position yourself in the market and stay on top of what’s happening in your customers’ industries and be aware of what impact trends may have on your customers.
 Having and sharing this information will demonstrate your expertise.

 Do you think that business owners, entrepreneurs, and salespeople mess up by not spreading a wide enough net or focusing in multiples areas?